Combination

 Why do experienced builders seem to have a far smaller rate of failure?
 First they take great care to follow proper break in procedures and secondly, they stay away from excessive spring pressures.
 The factory springs are rated at 78 lbs +/-4 lbs at an installed height of 1.727".
 Going to a spring that is significantly stiffer will do little for the rpm range of the cam and nothing for the power band, but, it may shorten the life of your cam considerably as well as contribute to wear on the front cam bearing.

-LT1 springs often exert 100-105 lbs of pressure when the valve is closed and are simply too much.
+LT1 springs often exert 100-105 lbs of pressure when the valve is closed and may be simply too much.
 They were suggested in the early days when the problem was not well understood, or, recognized.
-Some still tout them.
+Some still tout them and it is difficult to prove they create problems..
 Today, the Comp Cam spring # 980 is an excellent choice when the cup is omitted.
 This spring is slightly stiffer and includes a damper that helps eliminate spring harmonics at upper rpm ranges.
 Similar springs are available from Sealed Power, etc.

 Using a spring of the proper range along with good break in procedures goes a long way in avoiding cam problems.
 Some companies such as Lunati may increase the the taper ground into the lobe in an effort to increase lifter rotation.
 Whether this helps, or not, when the lifter is centered on the lobe, I don't know.
 I don't think it can hurt.
 Dry lubing the lobes certainly helps as does using plenty of moly paste on the lobes and lifter bottoms during installation.
 Priming the engine so that oil is fully circulated thru the engine definitely helps as well as running the engine at the rpm suggested by the cam manufacturer for at least the minimum time stated is also vital.